Updated January 8, 2021

-Research labs on campus are up and running now.
-We anticipate opportunities will continue to grow and develop as students return to campus and more faculty return to the office.
-However, we have been able to offer robust virtual opportunities and will continue to do so.
+Research labs on campus are up and running.
+We have also been able to offer robust virtual opportunities and will continue to do so.
 Students are encouraged to check in with the Undergraduate Research Office for updates.

-Additional space on River Campus is now available to students for group or individual study on evenings.
+Additional space on River Campus is available to students for group or individual study on evenings.
 These rooms do not need to be reserved and are first come, first serve.
-Students just need to swipe their ID cards individually to enter and abide by the occupancy rules for each room, including wearing a mask.
-These designated spaces are marked in Douglass Commons, Genesee, Gavett, Goergen, Harkness, Hylan, Meliora, Rettner and LeChase halls, and are available from 6 pm-11 pm, every day.
+Students need to swipe their ID cards individually to enter, abide by the occupancy rules for each room, and wear a mask or face covering.
+These designated spaces are marked in Douglass Commons, Genesee, Gavett, Goergen, Harkness, Hylan, Meliora, Rettner and LeChase halls, and are available from 6 p.m.-11 p.m., every day.

 If you don’t find the answer to your question here, Katie Mott (Katie.Mott@Rochester.edu) in the Office for Graduate Education and Postdoctoral Affairs is ready to respond to you.

 The University’s Office for Online Learning has created a website, Learning During Times of Disruption, with multiple resources for students addressing many of the logistics of online learning.
 The Center for Excellence in Teaching and Learning (CETL) has created the Study Skills Guide to Mastering Remote Learning which, although geared to undergraduate students, contains useful information for students at all levels in and many disciplines.
 If you are an undergraduate student, CETL can arrange to provide you with more extensive and personalized assistance when you email firstname.lastname@example.org.